vardtlv/Tutorials/DataStructeres/SeparateChaining.md

 <br />

 Now our Array is complete.
-We can still add values until all indexes of the array is taken, then we have to increment the size of the Array.
+We don not need to change the size of the Array in this case, no matter how many elements we insert.